Download the Program Handbook here.

 Senior Project Midway Meeting – Your meeting with your committee is an excellent opportunity for feedback – the more thoughtful and detailed your proposal is at this point, the better feedback the committee can offer.
 If necessary, you may submit (working closely with your advisor) an IRB proposal before your midway board, but you may not begin data collection until after the board meeting.
 This meeting must be timed so that faculty feedback can be integrated into any potential IRB revision.
 The board is comprised of at least one member of the psychology program and at least two other faculty from Bard.
 Additional persons, such as staff or persons from other institutions may serve on the board.
 Find out who's on your board.

 Midway Senior Project PowerPoint Presentation – You will deliver a 5-minute presentation to the program faculty and your peers.
 Spring Senior Is will either deliver this presentation to their board or at a Program colloquium.
 Download further guidelines for the PowerPoint presentation here.
+See the schedule of presentations here.

 Final Senior Project Poster Session – Students graduating from the SM&C Division will present a poster with other SM&C majors at the end of the Senior II semester in RKC.
 Download further guidelines for the poster design & printing here.